RENBex6969/KryptonReload/README.md

 ## Limitation of Liability
 In no event shall the Licensor be liable for any special, incidental, indirect, or consequential damages whatsoever (including, without limitation, damages for loss of business profits, business interruption, loss of business information, or any other pecuniary loss) arising out of the use of or inability to use the Software, even if the Licensor has been advised of the possibility of such damages.
 ## Governing Law
-This Agreement shall be governed by and construed in accordance with the laws of [Your Jurisdiction], without regard to its conflict of laws principles.
+This Agreement shall be governed by and construed in accordance with the laws of United States of America, without regard to its conflict of laws principles.
 ## Entire Agreement
 This Agreement constitutes the entire agreement between you and the Licensor and supersedes all prior or contemporaneous understandings, agreements, representations, and warranties, whether written or oral, with respect to the Software.
 ## Amendments